Language selection

 Step 2: After the online form closes, we review the form submissions and remove any duplicates.

 We randomly select and invite potential sponsors to apply to sponsor their parents and grandparents.
-We email the invitations and post the invitation status on our site.
+We email the invitations and post the invitation status on our website.

 Find out more about how to apply to sponsor your parents and grandparents.